gchchung/RECode/README.md

-# RECode
+# RECode.py
 Restriction-Enzyme-based genotyping enabled by re-enCODEd sequences

-Ever wanted to use Cas9 to generate a point mutation, but could not figure out a way to generate a new restriction enzyme site to help with genotyping later?
-RECode is your friend!
+Ever wanted to use Cas9 to generate a point mutation, but could not figure out a way to generate a new restriction enzyme site to facilitate genotyping later?
+Then RECode.py is your friend!

 Download both the Python script and the restriction_enzymes.txt file to your working folder.
 Then run
 ```